 - Country of origin rules: Automobiles must have 75 percent of their components manufactured in Mexico, the US, or Canada to qualify for zero tariffs (up from 62.5 percent under NAFTA).

 - Labor provisions: 40 to 45 percent of automobile parts have to be made by workers who earn at least $16 an hour by 2023.
-Mexico has also agreed to pass laws giving workers the right to union representation, extend labor protections to migrant workers, and protect women from discrimination.
+Mexico has also agreed to pass laws giving workers the right to union representation, extending labor protections to migrant workers, and protecting women from discrimination.
 The countries can also sanction one another for labor violations.

 - US farmers get more access to the Canadian dairy market: The US got Canada to open up its dairy market to US farmers, which was a big issue for Trump.

-- No section 232 tariff protections: Section 232 is a trade loophole that Trump has used to impose steel and aluminum tariffs on Canada, Mexico, and the European Union.
-Both Canada and Mexico wanted protections from these tariffs, but they didn’t get them.
-They did get the US to make a side agreement that protects them from possible auto tariffs under 232, though.
+- No section 232 tariff protections: Section 232 is a trade loophole that Trump used to impose steel and aluminum tariffs on Canada, Mexico, and the European Union.
+Canada and Mexico wanted protections from these tariffs as part of the NAFTA negotiations, and the fact that tariffs are still in place remains a sore subject, particularly for Canada.
+Canada and Mexico did get the US to make a side agreement that shields them from possible auto tariffs under 232.

-- Sunset clause: The agreement puts in a 16-year “sunset” clause — meaning the terms of the agreement expire, or “sunset,” after a set period of time.
-The deal is also subject to a review every six years, at which point the US, Mexico, and Canada can decide to extend USMCA.
+- Sunset clause: The agreement adds a 16-year “sunset” clause — meaning the terms of the agreement expire, or “sunset,” after a set period of time.
+The deal is also subject to a review every six years, at which point the US, Mexico, and Canada can decide to extend the USMCA.

-USMCA has been negotiated — now it needs to get approved
+The USMCA is signed — now it needs to get approved

 Get more stuff like this